ItsBenyaamin/ItsBenyaamin/README.md

 ## About me
-Hi, My name is Benyamin Eskandari. an Android developer which in love with Rust.
+Hi, My name is Benyamin Eskandari. a Full-Stack developer with 11 years of experience on developing various type of software.

-I'm very passionate about writing Open Source projects and learning more about #RustLang and System Programming.
+I'm very passionate about writing Open Source projects and learning more about Programming.

+💻 Open for freelance and remote positions, Send me an Email or DM me Telegram or X.

 <br/>